 There are many kinds of insect species we are surrounded by.
 Some of them we usually catch sight of at our houses.
 Such as ants, mosquitoes, flies, rats, etc.

-Ants are the most common insect which we have in our house.
+Ants are the most common insect we have in our house.
 More than 10,000 species occur around the world.
 They often live in colonies that can contain 1000 members.

-Cockroaches are the members of the order Blattodea.
+Cockroaches are members of the order Blattodea.
 They are between 350to 400 million years old, estimated by experts.
-They usually go for wet, dark, and warm places such as behind sinks, refrigerators, inside furniture, sewers.
+They usually go for wet, dark, and warm places such as behind sinks, refrigerators, inside furniture, and sewers.

 In houses, cockroaches are mainly found in the kitchen and can spread many illnesses, such as dysentery, leprosy, cholera, and food poisoning.

 Mosquitoes mostly approach in the summer, but they can be found year-round.
 However, they usually prefer warm, humid weather, so they are often seen around still water.

 Mosquitoes live by sucking on the blood of humans.
 And able to spread diseases like malaria, yellow fever, the Zika virus, and the West Nile virus.

 They can quickly enter the home through windows, cracks, holes, and other openings.

 Like mosquitoes, flies can enter your house through windows, holes, and cracks and eat rotten food, garbage, and manure.

 Flies mature just in a few days, so that you may have flies infestation just in a short period.
-The worst part of having a fly infestation is they transmit diseases like diarrhea, typhoid fever, cholera, and can also cause eye infections like trachoma.
+However, the worst part of having a fly infestation is they transmit diseases like diarrhea, typhoid fever, and cholera and can also cause eye infections like trachoma.

 5. Bed Bugs

 Bed bugs are small, oval-shaped, brownish insects that live on human blood and animal.
-Adult bed bugs are kind of flat that can swell up by sucking on human blood and become reddish.
-Bed bugs can scroll on floors, walls, and ceiling but they don’t fly.
+Adult bed bugs are flat that can swell up by sucking on human blood and become reddish.
+Bed bugs can scroll on floors, walls, and ceilings but don't fly.

 Bed bugs can scroll on floors, walls, and ceilings but don't fly.
 The female tendency of bed bugs may lay a hundred eggs.
 The maturity state of immature bugs depends on the blood they take.